 - Pre-existing disease or injury.

 - Reimbursement for not getting a visa.

 How to choose the right Travel Insurance Company?

 Whilst deciding which travel insurance company offers the right policy for you, here are some things to consider:

 - Choose a reliable company.

-- Get the basic rights(medical cover, luggage and cancelation policy).
+- Get the basic rights(medical cover, luggage and cancellation policy).

 - Make sure your destination is covered.

 - Understand the different types of coverage.